CS 332

 Image formation; models of the recovery of surface reflectance and illumination; Land's Retinex theory; the perception of color.

-Representations of 3-D objects; models for object recognition; perceptual and physiological studies of recognition; face recognition, visual attention.
+Representations of 3-D objects; models of object recognition; perceptual and physiological studies of recognition; face recognition; content-based image retrieval; applications of object and face recognition.